RationAI/xopat/modules/webgl/shaders/README.md

 ````

 You can see which global variables and functions are available.
 The resulting color from `execution` must be set using
-`show(...)`.
-TODO possible boost: The performance can be enhanced in reverse-order rendering if the first `show(...)` call uses alpha
-of `1`, the rest of the shader execution can be aborted.
-This is visualisator-independent and now considered pointless.
+code returned by the inherited `this.render(...)` function which has single string parameter, GLSL code that evaluates to `vec4`.
 For more complex examples, see scripts themselves.

-### User Controls within your shaders
+### User Controls within your shaderssk
 You have all API calls you need to implement your own UI controls.
 However, there is another available
 hierarchy of UIControls that allow you to integrate even advanced UI interactively.
 The way
 how you define the controls affects what the shader constructor parameter `options` should contain.